警卫室

 摘要

 Abstract Stomatal opening facilitates CO2 uptake and causes water loss via transpiration.
-Compared to the considerable progress made towards understanding phototropin-mediated blue light (BL) signaling in guard cells, the significance of cryptochromes (CRYs) in stomatal opening and their downstream elements remain largely unknown.
-Here, we show that three homologous MYB transcription factor genes, namely MYB11, MYB12, and MYB111, are rapidly transactivated in guard cells during the dark-to-light transition in Arabidopsis (Arabidopsis thaliana).
+Compared with the considerable progress made toward understanding phototropin-mediated blue light (BL) signaling in guard cells, the significance of cryptochromes (CRYs) in stomatal opening and their downstream elements remain largely unknown.
+Here, we show that 3 homologous MYB transcription factor genes, namely MYB11, MYB12, and MYB111, are rapidly transactivated in guard cells during the dark-to-light transition in Arabidopsis (Arabidopsis thaliana).
 Genetic characterization of myb mutants demonstrates that these proteins specifically mediate light-induced stomatal opening by promoting local flavonol accumulation, thereby controlling reactive oxygen species homeostasis in guard cells.
 In response to light, activation of the plasma membrane H+-ATPase is inhibited in the myb11 myb12 myb111 triple mutant, compromising transmembrane K+ influx in the mutant guard cells.
 Furthermore, we demonstrate that MYB11/12/111 expression in guard cells upon illumination is induced by a CRY1-specific signaling cascade involving ELONGATED HYPOCOTYL 5 (HY5), a direct transcriptional activator of these MYBs.
 Overall, our work reveals a mechanism by which the CRY1–HY5–MYB module facilitates light-induced stomatal opening, providing evidence that flavonoid metabolism in guard cells is crucial for plant stress tolerance.

 科研通智能强力驱动